Cambodia Travel Diaries

 - Do not derive pleasure from torture

-- Do not take out your mood on the prisoner
+- Do not take your mood out on the prisoner

 - Under no circumstances should you allow the prisoner to die without a confession